Nicklas373/Migrate-To-GDrive/README.md

 # MigrateToGDrive

-MigrateToGDrive is a special purpose application that only have aim to backup data from directory to directory that was specified by users with several time frame options and include with scheduler management that can do backup automatically (Based on Windows Task Scheduler Library).
+MigrateToGDrive is a simple application that primary have aim to backup data from directory to directory that was specified from users with several time frame options and include with scheduler management that can do backup automatically.
+And also support some essentials features like backup as archive with or without encryption for security (Only for password).

+# Additional library:
+- 7-Zip
+- SHA-256 (Encryption / Decryption)
+- Windows Task Scheduler

 # App Function
 - Normal Backup